-To find out more about L.A.
+To find out about upcoming meetings for the L.A.
 Task Forces please go to http://lahumantrafficking.com/events and contact them and ask to be on their email notification list for meetings.

 This task force meets the first Thursday of the month at 2 P.M.
-Please email pastor Dan Broyles for meeting locations at firstname.lastname@example.org
+Please email pastor Dan Broyles for meeting information during Shelter in Place at email@example.com

 Men Stand for 1.5 hours in the evening holding signs up on the corners where prostitution is the most prevalent.
 The efforts encourages victims to seek help and wakes up the community that human trafficking is happening where they live.

 Long Beach - 3rd Friday of Every Month 7 P.M to 9 P.M.
 Postponed until end of Shelter in Place Please email email@example.com for locations.